pyeventsourcing/eventsourcing/docs/topics/process.rst

 system is instantiated.
 Each application can follow one or many applications, and can be followed by one or many applications.

-..
-The system above is defined entirely without infrastructure, and can be
-.. run by providing an ``infrastructure_class`` when constructing a
-.. runner.

-..
-In the example below, the ``system`` is run using the library's
-.. :class:`~eventsourcing.application.system.SingleThreadedRunner`.
-..
-The runner object is used as a context manager, it is started
-.. automatically and finally closed.
-..
-..
-The ``infrastructure_class``
-.. is the same :class:`~eventsourcing.application.popo.PopoApplication`
-.. that was used above.

-.. .. code:: python
-..
-..     from eventsourcing.application.system import SingleThreadedRunner
-..
-..     with SingleThreadedRunner(system):
-..
-..         # Do stuff here...
-..         pass

-..
-For convenience in the examples below, let's redefine ``system`` to use
-..
-SQLAlchemy infrastructure by default.
-The ``infrastructure_class`` is set to
-.. :class:`~eventsourcing.application.sqlalchemy.SQLAlchemyApplication`.
-..
-For the same reason, ``setup_tables`` is set ``True``, which means
-.. database tables will be created automatically in the examples below.

-.. .. code:: python
-..
-..     system = System(pipeline, setup_tables=True)

 In this system, application state is propagated between process applications through notification logs only.
 This can perhaps be recognised as the "bounded context" pattern.
 Each application can